scrollytelling/pageflow-localfocus/README.md

 @import "pageflow/localfocus";
 ```

+[Review our own pull request](https://github.com/scrollytelling/app/pull/27) so see it all in one place.

 Now you can enable the feature for those accounts that can have it, and enable page type in the feature settings.

 ## Usage